julianthome/inmemantlr/README.md

-Besides the inmemantlr API which is desribed in more detail below, there is also an inmemantlr command-line tool which is well suited for the simple task of generating a dot files based on ASTs that are derived from parsed text files.
+Besides the inmemantlr API which is desribed in more detail below, there is also an inmemantlr command-line tool which is well suited for the simple task of generating a dot files based on parse trees that are derived from parsed text files.

 After creating the Maven package, the file `inmemantlr-tool-<version>.jar` can